-- 1. Hand Hygiene - > Teaching and reinforcement of hand washing with soap and water for at least 20 seconds. - If soap and water are not readily available, hand sanitizer with at least 60% ethanol will be made available at school entrances and every classroom.
-They will be kept in secure areas and used by students with supervision. - > All students and staff will perform hand hygiene on campus at the start of each day. - Hand-washing breaks will be incorporated into younger students' daily routines, including before and after: eating or drinking, outdoor play, group activities, preparing food, touching one's face and face covering, and using the restroom. - > Hand-washing signs will be posted as visual reminders. - > Staff are instructed to model frequent hand washing, especially in lower grades. - 2.
-Face Masks - All students, staff and visitors are encouraged but not required to wear face masks indoors while on District K-12 and administrative sites or being transported by a bus.
-Outdoor masking is optional for students, employees and visitors. - Face masks are required indoors at Early Education and Care Centers (EEC, Infant Centers, CSPP, PALS) and medical clinics and within the Nurse's office. - > All staff are required to wear face masks indoors and outdoors for the full 10 days of isolation and/or quarantine period. - Students that are identified as close contacts are required to wear face masks indoors for the entire quarantine period.
-It is strongly recommended that students returning early from isolation also wear face masks indoors for the 10 day isolation period. - Students and staff are encouraged to bring their own face mask but will be provided with one if they do not have one. - All students and employees are encouraged to wear surgical-grade masks (also referred to as medical procedure masks) or higher-level of PPE (e.g., KN95 or N95 respirators).
-Cloth face coverings alone are no longer acceptable at sites that require indoor masking.
+1. Hand Hygiene

+- > Teaching and reinforcement of hand washing with soap and water for at least 20 seconds. - ➤ If soap and water are not readily available, hand sanitizer with at least 60% ethanol will be made available at school entrances and every classroom.
+They will be kept in secure areas and used by students with supervision. - > All students and staff will perform hand hygiene on campus at the start of each day. - > Hand-washing breaks will be incorporated into younger students' daily routines, including before and after: eating or drinking, outdoor play, group activities, preparing food, touching one's face and face covering, and using the restroom. - > Hand-washing signs will be posted as visual reminders. - > Staff are instructed to model frequent hand washing, especially in lower grades.

+2. Face Masks

-- Wearing a face mask does not eliminate the need to physically distance or wash hands frequently. - No person will be prevented from wearing a face mask as a condition of participation in an activity or entry into a school site unless wearing a mask would pose a safety hazard. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate a face mask. - 3.
-Physical distancing - > Physical distancing will be maximized as feasible in each setting. - When eating or drinking, it is preferred to do so outdoors and away from others, including visitors.
-For staff, eating or drinking at a cubicle or workstation is preferred to eating in a breakroom if eating in a cubicle or workstation provides greater distance from and barriers between staff. - 4.
-Enhanced Cleaning and Disinfection of Surfaces - > Staff members responsible for cleaning and disinfecting will be provided training on the appropriate and safe use of all provided cleaners and disinfectants. - 5.
-Provide Adequate Supplies - > All restrooms will be supplied with adequate amounts of soap and paper towels. - ➤ Hand sanitizer will be provided in strategic locations and hand sanitizer stations will be available at entrances to buildings, offices, elevators, and reception areas. - All students and staff will be provided with a disposable surgical type face mask by request or if they do not have one.
-N95 respirators will be provided only to employees and by request. - Disposable gloves will be provided to staff for medical uses, cleaning/disinfection, and when handling food items. - > Facial tissues will be available in each classroom and office area.
+- > All students, staff and visitors are required to wear face masks indoors and outdoors while on District sites or being transported by a bus unless 2 years of age or younger. - > Students and staff are encouraged to bring their own face mask but will be provided with one if they do not have one. - All employees must wear surgical-grade masks (also referred to as medical procedure masks) or higher-level of PPE (e.g., KN95 or N95 respirators).
+Cloth face coverings alone are no longer acceptable. - Wearing a face mask does not eliminate the need to physically distance or wash hands frequently. - > Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate a face mask.

+3. Physical distancing

+- > Physical distancing will be maximized as feasible in each setting. - > When eating or drinking, it is preferred to do so outdoors and away from others, including visitors.
+For staff, eating or drinking at a cubicle or workstation is preferred to eating in a breakroom if eating in a cubicle or workstation provides greater distance from and barriers between staff.

+4. Enhanced Cleaning and Disinfection of Surfaces

+Staff members responsible for cleaning and disinfecting will be provided training on the appropriate and safe use of all provided cleaners and disinfectants.

+5. Provide Adequate Supplies

+- > All restrooms will be supplied with adequate amounts of soap and paper towels. - > Hand sanitizer will be provided in strategic locations and hand sanitizer stations will be available at entrances to buildings, offices, elevators, and reception areas. - All students and staff will be provided with a disposable surgical type face mask by request or if they do not have one.
+N95 respirators will be provided only to employees and by request. - > Disposable gloves will be provided to staff for medical uses, cleaning/disinfection, and when handling food items. - > Facial tissues will be available in each classroom and office area.

-Reporting Illnesses
+Reporting Illnesses and Addressing Vulnerable Populations